HealthDataInsight/structured_store/README.md

 end
 ```

-Generate and run a migration for your model:
+Generate and run a migration for your model (for advanced configuration options like custom foreign keys, see section 9):

 ```ruby
 # db/migrate/xxx_create_user_preferences.rb